adventuregamestudio/ags/debian/README.md

 Rename that file to **patches.dat** and place it directly into your home folder.

+#Debugging
+When using the Debian/Ubuntu package, the package ags-dbg_*.deb containing debugging symbols is created alongside ags_*.deb.
+The build date and the name of the last git commit at the time of building are stored in the package description, which can be viewed with

+    apt-cache show ags

+This information should be included in bug reports.

 #Workaround: 32 bit AGS on 64 bit Debian/Ubuntu
 In the past AGS worked only on 32 bit architectures, so it was necessary to compile a 32 bit version on 64 bit systems.
 This is not necessary anymore, but these